Inference in Auctions with Many Bidders Using Transaction Prices: Asymptotic framework with many bidders

 For each auction $j=1,\dots,n$, the setup is as follows.
 There is a single object for sale, and $K_j$ potential buyers are bidding for it.
 These bidders have independent private values (IPV) $\{V_{i,j}:i=1,\dots,K_j\}$ distributed according to a common cumulative distribution function (CDF) $F_V$ with support on $[v_L,v_H]$, with $0\leq v_L<v_H$, where $v_H=\infty$ is allowed.
-We assume that $F_V$ strictly increases on its support and admits a continuous probability density function (PDF) $f_V=F_V'$.
-Bidders are assumed to be risk-neutral and maximize expected profits without facing any liquidity or budget constraints. $F_V$ and $K_j$ are common knowledge to all bidders, but unknown to the researcher.
-Our inference methods rely on the asymptotics with diverging numbers of bidders $K_j$ and a finite number of auctions $n$.
+We assume that $F_V$ is strictly increasing on its support and admits a continuous probability density function (PDF) $f_V=F_V'$.
+Bidders are assumed to be risk-neutral and to maximize expected profits, without liquidity or budget constraints. $F_V$ and $K_j$ are common knowledge to all bidders, but unknown to the researcher.
+Our inference methods rely on asymptotics as the number of bidders $K_j$ diverges while the number of auctions $n$ remains finite.
 To this end, we assume that $K \equiv \min\{K_1,\dots,K_n\} \to \infty$ and $K_i/K \to 1$ for each $i=1,\dots,n$.
-That is, we assume all $n$ auctions have approximately the same large number of bidders.\footnote{Allowing for an unknown number of bidders and $K_j/K \not\to 1$ for some $j=1,\dots,n$ significantly complicates our inference problem.
-In particular, this would require observing more than the transaction price in each auction, contradicting the core premise of this paper.}
+That is, we assume all $n$ auctions have approximately the same large number of bidders.\footnote{Allowing for $K_j/K \not\to 1$ for some $j=1,\dots,n$ significantly complicates our inference problem.
+In particular, this would require observing more than the transaction price in each auction, which would contradict the core premise of this paper.}

-\begin{runningexample} Throughout this paper, we illustrate our methodology with a particular example of the Hong Kong license place auctions.
+\begin{runningexample} Throughout this paper, we illustrate our methodology using a specific example from Hong Kong license plate auctions.
 Specifically, we focus on auctions for the luxurious plates with a single letter and no numbers.
 Table \ref{tab:plate} presents all historical records of such auctions.

 The exceptionally high transaction prices have sparked considerable media attention.\footnote{For example, see https://hobbylistings.com/hong-kong-license-plate and https://www.cnn.com/style/article/ hong-kong-auctioned-vanity-car-plates-intl-hnk/index.html.} The methods developed in this paper allow us to conduct inference on features of these auctions. \end{runningexample}